Albisetti/NextonSimpleMathAPI/README.md

     npm run dev

-to run the project with livechanges
+to run the project, it still needs to be built regardless.

 The API has a single endpoint for performing math calculations: